Expectations of Speaking Intensive Courses

 What should I include with my proposal?

 The SI committee is interested in helping you develop your SI course, and is happy to support your work in any way we can.
-Please include a copy of the course syllabus with your proposal- other materials would be helpful.
+Please include a copy of the course syllabus with your proposal and any other materials that would be helpful for the committee’s review.
 In considering your proposal, we appreciate any materials that will help us better understand your course, the assignments related to its SI designation, how that work will be evaluated, and what instruction will be provided to students as they prepare their work.